 It is recommended to place the test in commonly used rooms such as bedrooms and family rooms.
 We recommend avoiding kitchens and bathrooms because their exhaust fans and/or humidity may change radon or radon decay product levels in the room.
 These changes skew the result of a short-term test.

 I don't need to test because I live in a new house and I don't have a basement, right?

 Not necessarily true - elevated radon levels can occur in just about any house in all areas of Oregon.
 The only way to know is to test your home.

 What are the different types of radon test kits?

-There are two types of radon test kits available to homeowners: short-term kits (2-90 days of measurement) and long-term kits (91 days – one year).
+There are two types of radon test kits available to homeowners: short-term kits (2 to 90 days of measurement) and long-term kits (91 days to one year).